Ammaveedu: Origin

-The consorts of the Travancore kings were known generally as "Ammachis" and held the title of Panapillai Amma which meant royal consort.
-As per the Marumakkathayam law of inheritance and succession in the Royal family of Travancore the Maharajahs were succeeded by their nephews from their sisters, the Maharanis.
-The Ammachi Panapillai Amma was granted privileges as befitting their status, vast areas of lands and other valuable property and "a liberal provision is made from the State funds for their maintenance in comfort and dignity".
+The wives of the Travancore kings were known as Ammachis, and held the title of Panapillai Amma (royal consort).
+As per the Marumakkathayam law of inheritance and succession in the royal family of Travancore, the Maharajahs were succeeded by the sons of their sisters, the Maharanis.
+An Ammachi Panapillai Amma was granted privileges befitting her status, vast areas of lands and other valuable property and a liberal provision made from the State funds for her maintenance in comfort and dignity.
 The Ammachi was not a member of the royal household, and was in no way associated with the royal court and could not, earlier, even be seen in public with the ruler whose wife she was.
 Ammachis, if put away or widowed, were not allowed to marry any other man and were restricted and guarded in their own residences.
-The male and female children born to the Maharajah were dignified with the honorific of Thampi and Kochamma/Thankachi respectively.
+The male and female children born to the Maharajah were dignified with the honorifics of Thampi and Kochamma/Thankachi respectively.